fan-jiang/Dujing/Readme.md

 ### OpenCC

-- [Download Link] (https://bintray.com/byvoid/opencc/OpenCC ).
-The current version is `opencc-1.0.4.tar.gz`.
-- The release file extension is .tar.gz.
-Unzipp this file to the root folder of Dujing.
+- Unzipp `opencc-0.4.2.rar` to the root folder of Dujing.

 ### wkhtmltopdf